laravel/vapor-docs/1.0/resources/queues.md

 ### Ensuring Unique Queue Names Across Projects and Environments

 When using the same custom queue names, you will need to ensure that the names are unique between projects and environments.
-One way to achieve this is to use the `SQS_SUFFIX` environment variable in each environment and append it to the queue names in your `vapor.yml` file, as shown below:
+One way to achieve this is to use the `SQS_SUFFIX` environment variable in each environment, with the values `-staging` and `-production`, and append it to the queue names in your `vapor.yml` file, as shown below:

 ```yaml
 id: 2